IBM-Bluemix-Docs/compare-and-comply/getting-started.md

 Identify appropriate documents to analyze. {{site.data.keyword.cnc_short}} has been designed to analyze contract <!-- and regulatory -->documents that meet the following criteria:

 - Files to be analyzed are in PDF format.
 - The PDF contents are in text form.
-Documents that have been scanned cannot be parsed, even if they have been OCRed.
+Documents that have been scanned cannot be parsed, even if the scans have been processed by an optical character reader (OCR).

   **Note:** You can identify a PDF that is in text by opening the document in a PDF viewer and using the **Text select** tool to select a single word.
 If you cannot select a single word in the document, the file cannot be parsed.